 Despite women being the most educated gender, they are still less likely to be promoted than men.
-And there are many theories that seek to explain this discrepancy, advocating for "leaning in", not leaning in, and everything in between.
-But a new study may shed light on why this inequality occurs.
+There are many theories that seek to explain this discrepancy, advocating for "leaning in," not leaning in and everything in between.
+But a recent study may shed light on why this inequality occurs.
 As it turns out, leaning in works to a certain extent, but can backfire in other situations.

-According to new research, women are more likely to volunteer for "non-promotable" tasks than men, meaning they spend more time and energy getting selfless things done rather than focusing on getting new positions.
+According to this research, women are more likely to volunteer for "non-promotable" tasks than men, meaning they spend more time and energy getting selfless things done rather than focusing on getting new positions.

 Another study conducted an experiment to examine to role gender plays in volunteering.
 In one experiment, male and female participants in a computer lab were split into groups of three and were told one person per group would have to volunteer to click a button.
 Each group member received $1 if no one volunteered, but if someone did the volunteer would receive $1.25 while the non-volunteers would receive $2.
 The set-up mimicked the way volunteering tends to impact the workplace, as the entire team benefits because of the volunteer’s sacrifice, but the volunteer can get shortchanged in comparison with everyone else.

 84% of groups in the experiment found a volunteer, and women were 48% more likely to volunteer than men.
 This suggests that women who choose to volunteer in the workplace do not do so because they necessarily enjoy the assigned task more than men do, but because women are more likely to feel that volunteering is expected of them.

 Action can be taken to correct this problem at every level.